-The science observation templates have to agree with the instrument mode of MUSE that has been defined in the acquisition template.
-There is only one science template in both WFM-NOAO modes (WFM-NOAO-N and WFM-NOAO-E), MUSE_wfm-noao_obs_genericoffset, one science template for both WFM-AO modes (WFM-AO-N and WFM-AO-E), MUSE_wfmao_obs_genericoffsetLGS and one science template dedicated to NFM-AO observations MUSE_nfm-ao_obs_genericoffsetLGS.
-These templates allow the user to perform observations including a sequence of telescope and PA offsets, which is the recommended strategy for MUSE.
-It has been found that by rotating the instrument by +90, +180 or +270 degrees between exposures compared to the PA of the first exposure, the patterns of the slicers and channels (which appear as throughput variations in the flat-field image; see Figure 18) can be averaged out.
+The science observation templates have to agree with the instrument mode defined in the acquisition template.
+The science template MUSE\wfm-noao\obs\genericoffset should be used for WFM-NOAO regardless the selected filter (i.e., Nominal or Extended).
+Similarly, for WFM-AO-N and WFM-AO-E observations the user should select the MUSE\wfm-ao\obs\genericoffsetLGS template.
+Finally, for observations in NFM the available template is MUSE\nfm-ao\obs\genericoffsetLGS.

+These templates allow the user to perform observations including a sequence of telescope and position angle (PA) offsets, which is the recommended strategy for MUSE.
+It has been found that by rotating the instrument by +90, +180 or +270 degrees between exposures compared to the PA of the first exposure, the patterns of the slicers and channels (which appear as throughput variations in the flat-field image; see Figure 20) can be averaged out.
 The combination of a small dithering pattern (with offsets typically smaller than 1 arcsec, but larger than a spaxel) and 90 degrees rotations is currently the best strategy to reject cosmics and get a more uniform combined dataset in terms of noise properties.